CarPlay Overview

 Wireless CarPlay

 Since iOS 9, Apple has supported wireless CarPlay implementations.
-Many CarPlay setups require an iPhone to be plugged in directly to the in-dash system to connect, but wireless CarPlay alleviates the need for a Lightning cable, allowing an iPhone to connect to an in-car system wirelessly.
+Many CarPlay setups require an iPhone to be plugged in directly to the in-dash system to connect, but wireless CarPlay alleviates the need for a Lightning or USB-C cable, allowing an iPhone to connect to an in-car system wirelessly.

-Alpine and Pioneer also both make aftermarket wireless CarPlay systems, which do not require an iPhone to be plugged in to the car, instead using WiFi.
+Alpine and Pioneer also both make aftermarket wireless CarPlay systems, which do not require an iPhone to be plugged in to the car, instead using Wi-Fi.

 CarPlay Privacy

 Due to Apple's commitment to user privacy, CarPlay collects very little data from users and car manufacturers.
-According to information released by Porsche, Apple only collects information on whether a car is accelerating while CarPlay is in use.
+According to early information released by Porsche, Apple only collects information on whether a car is accelerating while CarPlay is in use.

 This is in stark contrast to Android Auto, which collects more car data when in use.
 Google collects data that includes vehicle speed, oil and coolant temperature, throttle position, and engine revs, constituting "a full OBD2 dump whenever someone activates Android Auto."